-If a finding has not yet been made that the child is an Indian child, and a Court hearing occurs, the Court must ask, on the record, each individual present whether they know or have reason to know the child is an Indian child.
+If a finding has not yet been made that the child is an Indian child, and a court hearing occurs, the court must ask, on the record, each individual present whether they know or have reason to know the child is an Indian child.

-The Court may not finalize an adoption under ORS 419B.529 unless ODHS has fulfilled ORICWA's Inquiry requirement.
-This requires the Court to assess whether ODHS has made a good faith effort to determine whether there is reason to know the child is an Indian child, by, at the least, consulting with:
+The court may not finalize an adoption under ORS 419B.529 unless ODHS has fulfilled ORICWA's Inquiry requirement.
+This requires the court to assess and make a finding about whether ODHS has made a good faith effort to determine whether there is reason to know the child is an Indian child, by, at the least, consulting with:

-- The child:

-- The child's parent or parents;

-- Any person having custody of the child or with whom the child resides;

-- Extended family members of the child;

-- Any other person who may reasonably be expected to have information regarding the child's membership or eligibility for membership in an Indian tribe; and - Any Indian tribe of which the child may be a member or of which the child may be eligible for membership.
+- The child: - The child's parent or parents; - Any person having custody of the child or with whom the child resides; - Extended family members of the child; - Any other person who may reasonably be expected to have information regarding the child's membership or eligibility for membership in an Indian tribe; and - Any Indian tribe of which the child may be a member or of which the child may be eligible for membership.